 MULTIPLE CHOICE

 What do you think the U.S. government should do about immigration?
-Select all that apply.

 order Randomize

 a Grant legal status to all illegal immigrants who have held jobs and

 paid taxes for at least 3 years, and not been convicted of any felony crimes. b Increase the number of border patrols on the US-Mexican border. c Withhold federal funds from any local police department that does not report to the federal government anyone they identify as an illegal immigrant.